grafana/grafana-advisor-app/README.md

 #### 2. Link to grafana/grafana

-We want to create a symbolic link in grafana/grafana that points to our plugins dist/ folder, so any time we change the plugins frontend it gets reflected.
+We want to create a symbolic link in grafana/grafana that points to our plugins dist/ folder, so any time we change the plugins frontend it gets reflected.<br>
-`PATH_TO_YOUR_PLUGIN`: path to the local copy of grafana-advisor-app, e.g. `"/Users/leventebalogh/grafana-advisor-app"` `PATH_TO_GRAFANA`: path to the local copy of grafana/grafana, e.g. `"/Users/leventebalogh/grafana"`
+`PATH_TO_YOUR_PLUGIN`: path to the local copy of grafana-advisor-app, e.g. `"/Users/leventebalogh/grafana-advisor-app"`<br>
+`PATH_TO_GRAFANA`: path to the local copy of grafana/grafana, e.g. `"/Users/leventebalogh/grafana"`

 ```bash